We just has a marble (natural polished stone) floor & tub surround installed in our bathroom.

 Nearly all "grout haze removal" products are made with acids and will etch (burn) the marble floor tile ruining the polished finish and leaving it dull.

-, if you already have acetone or mineral spririts you can try to remove the haze with these.
+First, if you already have acetone or mineral spririts you can try to remove the haze with these.
 Neither will damage your stone at all and both are very good for cleaning most substances from the surface.
 However, grout haze (unless very faint) is often a difficult case and requires a specific type of cleaner.
-Most likely

 This product is labeled a "Bath & Shower" cleaner, but is very versatile and effective removing the more tenacious substances like hard water deposits and soap film that commonly occur in the shower.